GregRos/packe/README.md

 ### Echo with colors

-Spack scripts can use special echo commands to print colored text to the terminal.
+packe scripts can use special echo commands to print colored text to the terminal.
 These commands are:

 ```bash
 echo.red "This text will be red"